(972) 231-3723 info@dallaslearningcenter.com

 Lunch

 Bring sack lunch, microwave ovens available.
 Vending machines on site.
-Pizza, Chinese food, and Subway available 4 days per week
+Pizza, Chinese food, Chick-fil-A, and Subway available 5 days per week.

 Dress Code